-Clear justification should accompany all management requests for shareholders approval of increases in authorized common stock.
-We support increases in authorized common stock to fund stock splits that are in shareholders' interests.
+Clear justification should accompany all management requests for shareholder approval of increases in authorized common stock.
+Public Fund Advisory Services supports increases in authorized common stock to fund stock splits that are in shareholders' interests.
 Consideration will be made on a case-by-case basis on proposals when the company intends to use the additional stock to implement a poison pill or other takeover defense.
 The amount of additional stock requested in comparison to the requests of the company's peers as well as the company's articulated reason for the increase must be evaluated.
 Dual requests on the same ballot, in which an increase in common stock is requested in tandem with a reverse stock split in which shares are not proportionately reduced may not be in shareholder best interests.
 Although the reverse stock split may be needed in the face of imminent delisting, there is little justification in effectively approving two increases in common stock on the same ballot.

-- Vote on a CASE-BY-CASE basis proposals to increase the number of shares of common stock authorized for issue.
-The following factors will be considered: - o Past Board Performance: the company's historical use of authorized shares in the previous three years; - The Current Request: i) disclosure on specific reasons/rationale for the proposed increase; ii) the dilutive impact of the request; and iii) disclosure of specific risks to shareholders of not approving the request. - Vote AGAINST proposals at companies with dual-class capital structures to increase the number of authorized shares of the class of stock that has superior voting rights. - Vote AGAINST proposed common stock authorizations that increase the existing authorization by more than fifty percent unless a clear need for the excess shares is presented by the company. - Vote AGAINST proposals to increase the number of authorized common shares if a vote for a reverse stock split on the same ballot is warranted despite the fact that the authorized shares would not be reduced proportionally.
+- Vote case-by-case on proposals to increase the number of shares of common stock authorized for issue.
+The following factors will be considered: - > Past Board Performance: the company's historical use of authorized shares in the previous three years; - > The Current Request: i) disclosure on specific reasons/rationale for the proposed increase; ii) the dilutive impact of the request; and iii) disclosure of specific risks to shareholders of not approving the request. - > Vote against proposals at companies with dual-class capital structures to increase the number of authorized shares of the class of stock that has superior voting rights. - > Vote against proposed common stock authorizations that increase the existing authorization by more than one hundred percent unless a clear need for the excess shares is presented by the company. - > Vote against proposals to increase the number of authorized common shares if a vote for a reverse stock split on the same ballot is warranted despite the fact that the authorized shares would not be reduced proportionally.